skorphil/savnote/README.md

 * **Extensibility**: SavNote is fully open-source, empowering you to extend, customize, and modify it to fit your needs.
 With a cross-platform foundation, you're also free to fork and adapt it for other platforms.

 ## Project Vision
-Read more about vision of SavNote in [wiki | vision](https://github.com/skorphil/savnote/wiki/SavNote-Vision).
+**Q:** How is it different from the other finance trackers?

+**A:** SavNote is a _savings notebook_, not finance tracker.
+It's designed to consolidate personal savings in a manner of simple notebook, without the hassle of budgeting, goals, or recording income and expences.
+With SavNote you can get a clear overview of all your net worth by spending no more than 10 min per month to record your savings.
+You can read more about vision and rationale behind SavNote in [wiki | vision](https://github.com/skorphil/savnote/wiki/SavNote-Vision).

 ## Contributing